 Even though everyone seems okay with the nominees, there’s obviously going to be some grumbling from the back of the room about who didn’t get nominated.
 WHAT ELSE DOES TOAD THE WET SPROCKET HAVE TO DO, YOU BASTARDS?
 They wrote, “Fall Down” for crying out loud.
-Do they also have to a hand in coming up with a COVID vaccine, maybe one for kids under five?
-I mean, that’d be pretty sweet.
-So…maybe?
+Cure COVID?
+Get George Santos to resign?
+Make a low calorie beer that actually tastes good?

 Whatever.
 This is not the Toad the Wet Sprocket discussion.
 That obviously deserves more time.
 This is the Phish discussion.
 More specifically, it’s the should Phish be in the Rock and Roll Hall of Fame discussion.

 Should Phish be in the Rock and Roll Hall of Fame?